Governance

 • governance

-• appointment and monitoring of the NZ Accounting Standards Board (NZASB) and the NZ Auditing and Assurance Standards Board (NZAuASB)
+• appointment and monitoring of the NZ Accounting Standards Board (NZASB), the NZ Auditing and Assurance Standards Board (NZAuASB) and the Sustainability Reporting Board (SRB)

 The XRB Board comprises nine members, appointed by the Governor General on the recommendation of the Minister of Commerce.